Historic Marbold Farmstead

 After

 Jake Castleman and Ken Hawkinson work on glazing and reinstalling windows.
 Contractor Damon Dennis shows how the windows are tighter since locks were repaired.
-This work continues through the first part of 2019.
+This work continued through the first part of 2019.

 Picture